GLIDE-LLC/docs/nomenclature.md

 Follow these guidelines for naming Local WP install.

+If you fetch the website using Local WP built in pull feature, it will automatically use same details as on WP Engine `development environment`.

+But if you are adding the Local WP site manually you need to follow the guidelines given below.

 <br>

 ### 📙 Local Environment

-If you fetch the website using Local WP built in pull feature, it will automatically use same details as on WP Engine development environment.

-If you are adding new site to Local WP follow these guidelines.

 - Local WP site name will be same as project name